CHAPTER 4 CONTINUED ACCRETION PART I

 B) AD proceed as an direct hit chapter 2, with finial speed > c because of A's rotational velocity added to things.

-6. A) D hits A and all A's and D's linear motion is stopped except for a portion that is free do to A's rotation toward back.
+6. A) D hits A and all A's and D's linear motion is stopped.
 BC move off at c with their orbital rotation continuing around the virtual contact point ABC.

 B) A continues to rotate around its virtual contact point ABC, while also torquing.
 So it rotates thus as D torques and follows (per principle 18.2), D with a "virtual" rotation, which is really a continuously changing linear motion.
-Both have the small portion linear motion as mentioned in 6A).
-As D torques and follows A however, its two linear motions are contrary and form a resultant (see Appendix A Principle 19.2).
-This further slows A motion and increases its torque, also the freeing up more "following" linear in D which forms a bigger resultant and all repeats itself until all A linear is stopped and all D is moved into only the "following" linear.
-Thereafter A and D finish there torques and proceed to rotate.
-It D reaches its midpoint first A's virtual rotation get changed to "real" re-rotation on D as it is accelerated by D. This happens rather D accelerated from the front or back relative to A's rotation.
+Thereafter D finishes its torque and proceed to rotate.
+When D reaches its midpoint A's virtual rotation get changed to "real" re-rotation on D as it is accelerated by D. This happens rather D accelerated from the front or back relative to A's rotation.
 It simply switches its virtual rotation to off of D because it’s a new and real rotation point.
 So from the backside it actually flips rotation to a reverse direction.
 These are added to the rotation from the torque motion forming a resultant rotational speed.

 Principle 18.4 A rod in virtual rotation, when given a real rotation point will always re-form a rotation off that point, regardless where that point is on the rod.